Video Game Designer Career Guide

 - Outline the game’s concept and storyboard the overall game experience

 - Develop characters and plots based on the storyboard of the game

 - Develop the code necessary for a game to work

 - Document the code and work out any bugs or issues with the code

 - Work with developers and other members of their team to ensure that there are no bugs or problems from start to finish

 - Respond to feedback about concerns with the game

-Step 1: Earn a bachelor’s degree.
+Step 1: Earn a bachelor’s degree

-A bachelor’s degree in software development is an ideal place to start if you want to become a video game designer.
+A bachelor’s degree in software engineering is an ideal place to start if you want to become a video game designer.
 This type of degree program will give you critical knowledge and experience in data management, software fundamentals, web development, UX and UI, and more.
 These skills will be essential as you work to move into a career focusing on design in video games.

 Step 2: Gain experience